The Blue Light Switch for Improved Sleep

 Exciting new research has helped thousands of people improve their sleep quality, reduce their dependence on dangerous drugs, and restore the important phases of sleep that are critical to mental and physical health.

 White light is composed of relatively equal quantities of red, green, and blue.
-Scientists have proven that the blue portion shuts off melatonin production, so you can boost production by blocking blue light (or all light) from your eyes.
+Scientists have shown that the blue portion shuts off the production of melatonin, so you can boost levels of this hormone that prepares us for sleep by blocking blue light (or all light) from your eyes.

 Blue Light = Serotonin = Good Mood